-In certain cases, the College may find it necessary to remove or restrict a student Respondent from its education program or activity on an emergency basis, even before the filing of a formal complaint.
-Before removing or restricting a student Respondent from any of the College's education programs or activities, the Response Team shall undertake an individualized safety and risk analysis to determine whether there is an immediate threat to the physical health or safety of any student, other individual(s), or the Campus community arising from the allegations that justifies removal.
+In certain cases, the College may find it necessary to take interim measures or to remove a student Respondent entirely or partially from its education program or activity on an emergency basis.
+Before removing a student Respondent from any of the College's education programs or activities, the Response Team shall undertake an individualized safety and risk assessment to determine whether there is an immediate and serious threat to the physical health or safety of any student, other individual(s), or the Campus community arising from the allegations that justifies removal.
 The assessment shall be based on the totality of the known circumstances pertaining to the health or safety of a student, other individual(s), or the campus as a whole.
-The student Respondent will be provided with written notice to their campus e-mail address immediately following the removal that sets forth the reasons for the removal and the procedure available to challenge the removal.
-The Respondent may challenge the removal by submitting a written request to the Title IX Coordinator within three business days of receipt of the written notice.
-The request shall set forth the reasons why the respondent believes the Emergency Removal is not warranted.
-The Title IX Coordinator shall then forward on that request to the Response Team or its Designee, who shall make a determination on the Respondent's request within three business days.
+The student Respondent will be provided with written notice of their emergency removal to their campus e-mail address immediately that sets forth the reasons for the removal and the procedure available to challenge the decision.

+The Respondent may challenge the removal by submitting a written request to the Title IX Coordinator within three days of receipt of the written notice.
+While the challenge is being considered, the Respondent must remain off-campus or adhere to the specific directive.
+The request shall set forth the reasons why the Respondent believes the Emergency Removal and/or the specific directives is not warranted.
+The Title IX Coordinator shall then forward that request to the Response Team or its designee, who shall make a determination on the Respondent's request within three days.
 If Respondent's written request is submitted via U.S. mail, three days shall be added to the time for determination to allow for delivery.
 This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.
 Nor shall this provision be construed to limit the College's ability to remove other individuals, including non-student Respondents, who may pose a risk to the health and safety of others from any part of the campus or the campus as a whole.